Dream Symbolism | Attacked by Raccoon

 I dreamed last night that I was camping in the wilderness.
 The ground suddenly gave out beneath me and I fell, still inside my tent, hundreds of feet until I landed in a raging river.
 My tent floated like a boat and I rode out the rapids until the water got calmer.

 There was a raccoon stuck on a rock in the center of the river.
 It couldn’t swim to shore, so I tried to help it.
 But it attacked me instead, ripping my tent to shreds and making me fall into the water.
 I woke up after that.

 I did used to go camping a lot when I was a kid, and my family would always get mad at me when I tried to feed raccoons.
 Maybe it has something to do with that … being punished for trying to be helpful.

 Now we’re getting somewhere.
 We have an association that might explain why the dream puts the dreamer into a scenario where he is camping and the raccoon attacks him.
-Only the dreamer knows that when he was a kid his parents got mad when he tried to feed the raccoons.
+Only the dreamer knows that when he was a kid his parents got mad when he tried to feed raccoons.

+The dreamer didn’t give me more feedback so everything beyond “punished for being helpful” is guesswork.
 But through the use of association technique we have strong clues to the meaning of the dream and ultimately to learning its message.